 What counts as earned income?
 Aside from wages, salaries, or tips, earned income includes earnings from work-for-hire contracts and self-employment.
 Investment income is also a factor, although for 2021 only, the IRS is capping this at $10,000.
 So if your earned income falls below the threshold, and you can also claim less than $10,000 in interest and gains on your investments, you could still qualify for the EITC program.

 It’s just as important to note what doesn’t count as earned income.
 This includes Social Security, pensions and annuities, unemployment insurance, EITC refunds, and income from such government benefits programs as SSDI, SSI, and military disability benefits.
-In addition, disability income claims from a private insurance policy, in which the individual pays the premium, is not considered earned income.
+In addition, disability income claims from a private insurance policy, in which the individual pays the premium, are not considered earned income.

 If you think you might qualify for the EITC, it pays to look over the IRS changes carefully as you prepare your tax return for 2021.
 For people needing assistance in filing their taxes, the IRS’s Tax Counseling for the Elderly program provides free tax services for people aged 60 and older.